brikis98/yevgeniy-brikman-homepage/_posts/2011-07-26-proposal-extend-markdown-syntax-to.md

 Hopefully, merely looking at the examples above makes my proposal clear.
 If not, I've clearly failed, as Markdown's central goal is readability.
 Either way, let me know what you think in the comments.
-Also, feel free to fork my [github project](https://github.com/brikis98/wmd) for this proposal and start hacking away!
+Also, feel free to fork my [GitHub project](https://github.com/brikis98/wmd) for this proposal and start hacking away!

 **Update**: [Geoff](https://github.com/maleldil) saw this post, forked my